Bhuvanadhana/flipkart/README.md

 where extract(year from order_date)='2023'
 group by 1
 ```
---Find the customers who have made the most purchases in a single month.
+14.--Find the customers who have made the most purchases in a single month.
 ```sql
 select
 	c.customer_id,